reubecool070/monday-assignment/README.md

 - call authentication with JWT
 - query monday API using short lived token (seamless authentication)
 - remote options for custom fields
+- MongoDB for storing calculation history

 <br>You can follow along in our [Quickstart guide](https://developer.monday.com/apps/docs/quickstart-integration) or use the instructions below.
 <br>![Screenshot](https://dapulse-res.cloudinary.com/image/upload/v1658942490/remote_mondaycom_static/developers/screenshots/QUICKSTART_GIPHY.gif)

 ## Install

-1. Make sure you have Node (v16.16+) and npm installed
+1. Make sure you have Node (v16.16+), npm, and MongoDB installed

 2. Install the dependencies:

 ```
 $ npm install
 ```

+3. Make sure MongoDB is running on your system or provide a connection string in the `.env` file

 ## Configure your Monday App